Dfam-consortium/TETools/README.md

 * Runs the container as the current user, with the current working directory accessible from within the container.
 Depending on the environment and the software used, this directory appears inside the container at its original location and/or at the path `/work`.

-**NOTE:** When using the wrapper script with the `--docker` option, it will attempt to mount the host `$(pwd)/Libraries` folder to the container `/opt/RepeatMasker/Libraries` folder.
-This is intended to enable the modification of local FamDB files, but it will also overwrite the library files within the container.
+* Binds a directory, ideally named `Libraries`, into the container over `/opt/RepeatMasker/Libraries` with the `--library` option.
+This is intended to enable the modification of local FamDB files, as the container is packaged with a minimal FamDB file.
+  Note that this will overwrite the library files within the container.
 To avoid this, copy those files to the host system using the steps below under **Customizing the RepeatMasker libraries**.

 ```
 curl -sSLO https://github.com/Dfam-consortium/TETools/raw/master/dfam-tetools.sh